Digestey/lw-sqs-ss25/docs/source/adr/002_choose_web_framework.md

-# 1. Use FastAPI for Web Backend
+# ADR 002 - Use FastAPI for Web Backend

 Date: 2025-03-28